Daph1986/mamamaki/README.md

 1. Go to [GitHub](https://github.com/)
 2. Find Daph1986's [page](https://github.com/Daph1986)
 3. Select repositories.
-4. Select the Postfly-business-card-creator repository.
+4. Select the mamamaki repository.
 5. Click on the link on the right side or on the link under "Demo".
 By clicking that link the live demo version will be visible. <br>